volkanagun/ILPEngine/docs/Unification.md

 # Variables

-First of all in **SiLP**, predicates, symbols, lists, and numbers are all variable types.
-The numbers are represented by Num, symbols are represented by Sym, and lists are presented by NumList.
-Elements of the NumList are double numbers.
-The class diagram of all the variable types are given as below.
+First of all, in **SiLP**, predicates, symbols, lists, and numbers are all considered variable types.
+Numbers are represented by the `Num` class, symbols by the `Sym` class, and lists by the `NumList` class.
+Elements of a `NumList` are double-precision numbers.

+The class diagram of all variable types is shown below.
 ```mermaid
 classDiagram
     class SymList